LambdaSharp/LambdaSharpTool/Docs/Module-Var-Value.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Variables - Value Definition
+# LambdaSharp Module - Literal Value Variable

-> TODO: description
+A literal value variable is useful for capturing values thar are reused in multiple places, or for creating composite values from other variables or input parameters.
+Instead of hard-coded values, it is advisable to use [input parameters](Module-Input.md) with default value instead.

 __Topics__
 * [Syntax](#syntax)